stephencweiss/stephencharlesweiss.com/content/blog/2018-12-23/debugging-dev-to-rss-to-draft-only-displaying-post-summaries-wordpress-solution.md

 # Preamable

-I’m filing this under the category of: “Issues that I created for myself and don’t want to forget how I solved.”
+I’m filing this under the category of: "Issues that I created for myself and don’t want to forget how I solved."
 Also, I don’t want to be `DenverCoder9`.

 | ![](https://imgs.xkcd.com/comics/wisdom_of_the_ancients.png) |
 |:---:|